Sir John Palgrave, 1st Baronet

 Sir John Palgrave, 1st Baronet (1605–1672) was an English politician who sat in the House of Commons from 1647 to 1648.

-Palgrave was of Northwood Barningham, Norfolk and of the Inner Temple, and was a Gentleman of the Privy Chamber.
+Palgrave was baptised on 26 June, 1605 the son of Augustine Palgrave and his wife, Elizabeth Willoughby of Northwood Barningham, Norfolk.
+He entered the Inner Temple, and was a Gentleman of the Privy Chamber.
 He was created a baronet by Charles I on 24 June 1641.

 In 1647, Palgrave was elected Member of Parliament for Norfolk in the Long Parliament.
 In December 1648, he was excluded from parliament under Pride's Purge.

 Palgrave died at the age of 66.